 General Franco on a three-week visit to Catalonia reviewed a May Day Parade in its chief city Barcelona May 1.

-General Franco on a three-week visit to Catalonia reviewed a May Day Parade in its chief city Barcelona May 1.
+Background: General Franco on a three-week visit to Catalonia reviewed a May Day Parade in its chief city Barcelona May 1.
 Some 100,000 people crowded the vast football stadium to see the parade with its central theme of culture and recreation.

 Trick cyclists plunged their machines through hoops of fire, folklore groups from all corners of Spain, massed bands and gymnasts highlighted the parade.
 Catalonia's folkdance, the sardana, and a massed choir climaxed the display of a nation on holiday.